This Bear Is About To Draw Blood

 In the last few weeks, we have received several contacts from clients, in addition to subscription cancellations, from those frustrated that our models have held very conservative ETFs – and in many cases cash-proxy ETFs – that have essentially held steady for the past month-plus.
 However, our designers are proud of our model's performance, because they are responding as designed, avoiding periods of high risk and relying on cold, hard, quantitative facts for their decisions – rather than the fetid human emotion upon which most individual investors rely.

 After a historically quick -34% selloff, the market has ripped higher by about 30% off the March 23rd low (it would require a 52% gain to get back to even).
 The current rally has now sucked in the maximum number of speculative investors – i.e., mostly inexperienced gamblers who rely on their 'instinct' for their decisions.
-'Buy high and sell low,' is the approach dictated by human emotions – until these people lose so much money they finally throw up their hands and turn their savings over to a mutual fund manager who doesn't do much better than amateurs (avg.
+'Buy high and sell low' is the approach dictated by human emotions – until these people lose so much money they finally throw up their hands and turn their savings over to a mutual fund manager who doesn't do much better than amateurs (avg.
 20+ year mutual fund return is 2.6%).
 Of course, the alternative is using a rules-based, quantitative investment approach – and following that guidance to the letter.

 Investors who are following our models with discipline should keep in mind that the current powerful bounce is stage two of a classic bear market.
 Stocks are following the game plan this writer has seen so many times prior, since first buying equities in the 1974 bear market lows.
 Stage three of a bear market is a continuation of the long-term downtrend at a slower, brutal, grinding pace that foreshadows the financial catastrophe that lies ahead.